Is there a great urban park in your neighborhood?

 This incredible garden is free to all.
 Seriously, it is free.
 The 320-acre Leach Botanical Garden is located just off of two busy streets in East Portland—122nd and Foster.
 Wind through the gardens and admire the many manicured plants and trees.
 If you have kids, bring along this scavenger hunt.
 The garden has guided tours and events weekly.
 And again, two lots of free parking.

 This 25-acre gem is nestled along the Columbia Blvd industrial area.
 Swing by the Dutch Bros on 47th Ave for a delicious, and cheap beverage, then head right down the street to Whitaker Ponds.
 This green space has a short trail with many benches to enjoy the pond and all its wildlife.
-The park is in the final stages of an improvement project, and will have a dedication ceremony on June 2.

 Take in views of the city from the top of an extinct cinder cone volcano.
 Powell Butte’s 611 acres of meadowland and forest has numerous trails for hikers, bikers and horseback riders.
 See if you can spot the variety of wildlife that calls this park home.
 The butte can be accessed along Powell Blvd, and has spacious parking and a visitor center.

 Located at Ainsworth and Albina, Portland’s oldest public rose garden is always a great place to smell the roses.
 Take in the many features that have been at the rose garden since 1912: ornamental fountain, street lamps, brick walkways and the music pavilion.
 Afterward, walk the 16 acres of Peninsula Park.
 Okay, okay this one does not have designated parking, but the neighborhoods surrounding it have space.